dylanlott/vedh/contextlog.md

 Christmas Eve!

 The app needs to set the opponent boardstates and susbcribe to updates.
 I have a rough query working now, it just needs to be refined to pull only the opponent states back.

+### 27 Dec 2020
+Working on the Join Game flow.
+Currently writing the join game mutation for the view with the same name.

+Once this is done, I can perfect the Opponent boardstate subscription to correctly return Opponent boardstates upon `gameUpdated` events.

+**TODO**
+- [ ] `handleJoinGame` mutation working
+- [ ] `Board.vue` subscription working with gameUpdated events.
+- [ ] `JoinGame` function wired up

+### 29 Dec 2020
+Okay so while working on the Join Game flow, it occurred to me that it would be better served to just write a custom JoinGame service method through the GraphQL API to handle any of our custom logic.
+Joining a game is a special event and probably should be handled as such.

+**TODO**
+- [x] Regenerate GraphQL Schema
+- [x] Write the JoinGame method in games.go
+- [ ] Wire up the `handleJoinGame` method jin `JoinGame.vue` method to poin to that endpoint instead.
+- [ ] Tie in to the `gameUpdated` subscription events so that we can detect game changes on the front end.
+- [ ] Add tests for JoinGame and CreateGame